 This past Christmas, the self-proclaimed “quirky” Wodka put up a billboard in Manhattan’s Upper West Side, home to a large Jewish population, promising straight up “Christmas quality, Hanukkah pricing.”

 But it didn’t mean it.
 A couple months later, in February 2012, Wodka erected a new billboard in a Bronx neighborhood that’s been trying to clean up its reputation.
-This time, the brand took a stab at hookers, the cheap kind.
+This time, the brand took a stab at hookers.
 “Escort quality.
 Hooker pricing” it read.

 Community leaders were appalled and the billboard was taken down, again.